michaelrsweet/michaelrsweet.github.com/pgp.md

 layout: simple
 ---

-I've started signing my software releases using PGP.
+I sign my software releases using PGP.
 You can verify the authenticity of the software you download using the PGP public key below and the `gpg` command included with GnuPG:

 ```
 gpg --verify filename.tar.gz.sig filename.tar.gz